-Employing units must provide notice of work assignments not less than twenty (20) calendar days prior to the start of the term, unless the work opportunity became available less than twenty (20) days prior to the start of the term, in which case notice shall be provided as soon as reasonably possible.
+Employing units must provide notice of work assignments at least thirty (30) calendar days prior to the start of employment, unless the work opportunity becomes available after that time, in which case notice shall be provided as soon as reasonably possible.
 Preparation time consistent with assigned duties must be included among the Graduate Employee's paid duties.